google/WebFundamentals/src/site/_en/fundamentals/getting-started/web-starter-kit/setting-up.markdown

 click on the big green Install button.
 NPM will be installed with NodeJS automatically.

-### Ruby & Sass
+### Sass

-Web Starter Kit uses Sass to make our style guide nice and modular, but Sass requires Ruby.
+Web Starter Kit uses Sass to make our style guide nice and modular.
 For those new to Sass, the project describes itself as a “CSS extension language”.
 Essentially it’s CSS with some extra features.
 For example, it adds support for variables and functions, which help you structure your CSS in a modular and reusable fashion.

-First check if you have Ruby already with `ruby -v`.
-If you get an error or a version number less than 1.8.7, you need to install Ruby by visiting the Ruby downloads page.

-Once you have Ruby, install Sass with the following command:
-`$ gem install sass`
+Once you have installed the NPM packages, along with Gulp (globally), Sass will be available to you.

 ## Set Up Your Web Starter Kit Project